roypr/als-discount-rules-for-woocommerce/README.md

-# Business Discount Rules – WooCommerce
+# Business Discount Rules for WooCommerce

 A smarter, faster way to apply bulk and cart-level discounts in WooCommerce — no more editing products one-by-one.